zsiki/ls/doc/source/usersguide.rst

 ::::

 The plugin offers the possibility to plot the actual map view or selected polygons using a precreated composer template file *(.qpt)*.
-Templates can be created by the print composer (Save as template from the menu).
+Templates can be created by the print composer of QGIS (Save as template from the menu).

 Plot by Template
 ++++++++++++++++